 It was our standard “company meal”.
 Do you have one of those?
 The meal that you fix whenever company comes over.
 We’d have mashed potatoes, rolls, green beans...and be completely stuffed to our ears when we were done with the dinner.

-The creamy gravy is central to this pork chop recipe.
+The creamy gravy is central to this paleo slow cooker pork chops recipe.
 Here’s how to make it:

 And there you have it.

 Paleo Slow Cooker Pork Chops – One of our family’s best-loved comfort foods made grain free and gluten-free, with simple, healthy ingredients.